|

 Under Cygwin, $^E is the same as $!.
 When using Win32 API

-to get the last Windows error.
+last Windows error.

 - rebase errors on fork or system

-Using "fork()" or
+Using fork() or

-"system()" out to another perl after
+system() out to another perl after loading

-internal cygwin error looks like like the following:
+cygwin error looks like like the following:

 0 [main] perl 8916 child_info_fork::abort: data segment start: